xlcollaborative/xlc-agreement/agreement.md

 ## Purpose

-These terms enable contributors working together on a project covered by copyrights or patents to make collective decisions about licensing the project as a whole.
+These terms enable contributors working together on a project covered by copyrights or patents to make collective decisions about licensing their project as a whole.

 ## Acceptance